 near Tucson is also very good).
 The state park entrance is 4 miles from Carlsbad city center, along Skyline Road just off US 285.
 There is ample parking but no campground - the nearest (free) camping is provided by the Lincoln National Forest, 30 miles west, in a scenic but little visited area that also has abundant desert plants.
 Entrance to the zoo and gardens is through a spacious though rather gloomy visitor center, featuring exhibits, a book store, gift shop, rocks and minerals, and a collection of small plants for sale.
 Pets are prohibited.
 Like all New Mexico state parks, the entrance charge (2023) is $5 per vehicle.

-The park grounds include many naturally-growing Chihuahuan desert plants, but non-native species such as the giant saguaro have been added, and several nature trails lead past many types of cacti, agaves, yuccas, trees and bushes, including the distinctive spiky ocotillo after which the surrounding hills were named.
+The park grounds include many naturally-growing Chihuahuan desert plants, while a few non-native species such as the giant saguaro have been added, and several nature trails lead past many types of cacti, agaves, yuccas, trees and bushes, including the distinctive spiky ocotillo after which the surrounding hills were named.
 The total length of the various paved walkways is 1.2 miles.
 Plants are divided amongst four habitats - desert sandhills, gypsum hills, desert uplands, and pinyon-juniper.
 A more organized and comprehensive collection of cacti and related species is housed within a large building, the Succulent House, which also contains specimens from other parts of the world.